 There was an instant feeling that invaded me, a warmth that spread through me.
 Actually, it was less of a warmth and more like an intense heat, like a fire that ignited deep inside me.
 My veins warmed and froze simultaneously, and it felt like my head was starting to spin.
 I started to feel like I was drowning, like I couldn't breathe.
 My mind went blank for a moment, and then everything moved at once.

-Actually, I didn't move, but the pictures in my head did.
+Well, I didn't move, but the pictures in my head did.
 I saw me.
 I was sitting at a baby grand piano, my fingers playing over the keys like they'd done so many times before.
 I could hear my voice, but it was muffled under a sea of fog.
 Someone was listening to me, leaning against me as I sang.
 I never sang in front of anybody, ever.
 My piano disappeared, and I was sitting on the beach, my feet dug into the sand.
 Someone sat beside me, the fabric of his shirt sleeve brushing against mine as the tides came closer.
 When the first bit of water washed over our feet, he leaned over and pressed his lips to mine.
-The beach whistled away, like it was sucked into oblivion, and replaced with a cutesy white house covered in flowers.
+The beach whisked away, like it was sucked into oblivion, and replaced with a cutesy white house covered in flowers.
 I was holding a sun-tanned hand, our fingers gripped together so tightly that it almost hurt.
 It faded away into a new picture.
-I was happy, twirling around in a blood red dress, holding a hand attached to a body in a handsome tuxedo.
+I was happy, twirling around in a blood red dress, holding someone's firm but nervous hand.
 The face of the guy was blurred, but I could tell that he wasn't there to hurt me.
 He was there because he was doing something for me.
 Because he cared about me.

-The me spinning in a bright red dress disappeared with a pop, and I reeled back, dropping my notebook onto the grimy floor of the videogame store.
-I let out a sharp gasp, my breath returning to me as I huffed.
+The me spinning in a bright red dress disappeared with a pop, and I reeled back, dropping my notebook onto the grimy floor.
+I let out a sharp gasp, my breath returning to my lungs in a rush.
 I blinked, my hands clasped together as if I could feel whatever had happened to me on my skin.
 The guy easily picked up my notebook off the floor, his other hand scooping up my lip gloss and the box that Paul had given me.

 "T-thanks," I stuttered out.
 I reached for my notebook, instinctively avoiding his fingertips.
 Something was bothering me, though.
 It felt like there was something else with me.
-A different thrumming that I'd never felt before.
-It was close to my heart, a gentle beat that reminded me of my own heartbeat.
+A different thrumming that I'd never felt before, settled behind my sternum.
+Oh my God, was I having a heart attack?
+Could someone literally die from embarrassment?
+I was too young to go.

 "Elsie Gray," I said in reply, a little flustered as I forced myself to reach out and grab his hand.
 Our fingers brushed again, our palms pressing together.
 His fingers curled around my own.
 A rush of warmth spread across me, bursting over me like a dam breaking free.
 An intense feeling of wonder, followed by a soothing calm, washed through me.
 The weird, unnatural thrumming in my chest sped up with my own heartbeat.